Meet the team of students who help keep CIHF up-and-running!

 Social Media Manager

-Malvika Majithia is a rising second-year student in the Sloan Program in Health Administration in the School of Human Ecology.
-She was born and brought up in India, and received her B.S. in Health Policy and Administration from Pennsylvania State University.
-She has been interested in the healthcare field ever since she was looking after her grandparents’ health records back home in India.
+Malvika Majithia is a student in the Sloan Program in Health Administration.
+She was born and raised in India, and received her B.S. in Health Policy and Administration from Pennsylvania State University.
+She has been interested in the healthcare field ever since she looked after her grandparents’ health records back home in India.
 Apart from the field, she enjoys spending her time creating graphics on design software and managing CIHF’s Social Media.
 Her aim is to be able to use her creativity in running and managing a hospital some day.

 Bryan Saggese graduated one year early as a part of the class of 2017 with a B.S. in Information Science and is expected to graduate with an MPS in Information Science after this fall semester.
 His interests include web development, app development, and data science.
 Bryan enjoys being a part of the CIHF team because it enables him to contribute to the futures of others.

 Lu Kong is a first-year doctoral student in service operations management at SHA.
 Lu graduated from SHA with her MS in 2013.
 She worked for Marriott for a year before deciding to come back for her Ph.D. study.
 Lu’s research interests are in service innovation, sustainable operations, social network, and the Sharing Economy.
 Currently, she is working on a project that explores the intersection between the hospitality and healthcare industries, in terms of the similarities and differences between those two industries and how they can learn from each other.
 Another research project that she is engaged in revolves around how companies can utilize customer feedback from social network websites to improve service operations in their systems.